-Started in 2017 as the Beltline Urban Murals Project, the community-led, artist-focused initiative has exploded to become a city-wide street art festival reimagining public spaces through the visual arts and expanding the capacity of the local arts community.
-A diverse jury selects from among local, national and international artists for the BUMP Festival’s annual exhibition of new mural and graffiti works on the streets of Calgary.
+Started in 2017 as the Beltline Urban Murals Project, the community-led, artist-focused BUMP Festival has exploded to become a city-wide street art movement reimagining public spaces through the visual arts and expanding the capacity of the local arts community.
+A diverse jury selects from among local, national and international artists for the BUMP Festival’s annual exhibition of new mural, Road Works and graffiti works in Calgary.

 To create accessible public art that uplifts communities across Calgary.

 To transform Calgary into an expansive, open-air contemporary visual art gallery that drives a thriving local arts community.